-Does Uber work in Corfu?
+Does Uber Work in Corfu?

 Simply put, this means the popular UberX service is unavailable in the country.

-To do so, Uber must cooperate with regular taxis, the number of which is specifically determined by the state.
+Instead, the platform can only offer the Uber Taxi service, which requires partnering with regular taxis, the number of which is strictly regulated by the Greek state.

-Taxi Drivers vs. Uber
+Local Taxi Drivers vs. Uber

 Uber Alternatives in Corfu